emadrid-at-ccm/modern-cpp/concepts/error-handling.md

 2. Scala `Option[T]`
 3. C# `Nullable<T>`
 4. Boost C++ libraries, C++ 17 standard library `optional<T>`
+5. I would say that boost and C++ 17 standard librry `any` is relevant, since they also allow holding the exception

 And he proposes `Expect<T>`, a template that roughly means "either a T value or the exception that occurred while trying to get it".
 That is, Alexandrescu advocates "lifting" from the expected types to `Expected` of the expected types.
 Alexandrescu then mentions other quasi-monads in the standard library such as `promise<T>` and `future<T>`.